libp2p/blog/src/_blog/libp2p-and-Ethereum.md

 *"devp2p is an integrated system definition that wants to serve Ethereum's needs well (although it may be a good fit for other applications, too) while libp2p is a collection of programming library parts serving no single application in particular.
 That said, both projects are very similar in spirit and devp2p is slowly adopting parts of libp2p as they mature."*

-Meaning devp2p was explicitly designed to fulfill requirements for Ethereum (more on how devp2p adopted parts of libp2p [in the next section](#Coverging-devp2p-and-libp2p-)).
+devp2p was explicitly designed to fulfill requirements for Ethereum (more on how devp2p adopted parts of libp2p [in the next section](#Coverging-devp2p-and-libp2p-)).
 In particular, devp2p specifies:

 - [Ethereum Node Records] (ENR): a format to share and learn an Ethereum node's IP addresses & ports and its purpose on the network.